 Spa-Francorchamps sits in the Belgian Ardennes — hilly, forested, and subject to weather that changes without warning.
 The average July high is 23°C, but rain falls on roughly half of July days.
 The circuit terrain is demanding on footwear.
 Packing for this race requires a different mindset than a warm-weather F1 event.

 July average high: 23°C. July average low: 12–13°C. Rainfall in July: around 100mm across roughly 13 days.
 Those numbers don't capture the pace of change — a sunny morning can produce a heavy downpour by early afternoon, and the Ardennes micro-climate means rain can fall at one part of the circuit while another stays dry.
+It can be 25°C at the Fan Zone and 15°C with driving rain by the time you've walked to Combes.

 Afternoon temperature: 18–23°C — comfortable when dry, cold when wet